 Philabundance has dedicated advocacy staff and an advocacy mailing list, and we periodically email out information on current legislative concerns and how to take action.
+If you are unsure about writing your own advocacy updates, consider s and how to take action.
 If you are unsure about writing your own advocacy updates, consider forwarding Philabundance advocacy update emails to your network, or referring people to sign up to receive the emails directly from Philabundance.